-The Department of Nutrition, Dietetics, and Hospitality Management, a part of the College of Human Sciences at Auburn University, offers graduate study leading to the Master of Science and the Doctor of Philosophy degrees, with emphasis in NUTRITION or Hotel and Restaurant Management.
-The combination of these respective areas within a single department facilitates integrative studies addressing normal and clinical nutrition, food and health issues, as well as food service and hospitality management.
-The department emphasizes the integration of knowledge from various fields for the purpose of understanding and developing professional skills for careers in higher education and government, as well as food, health-care, and hospitality industries.
+The Department of Nutritional Sciences, a part of the College of Human Sciences at Auburn University, offers graduate study leading to the Master of Science and the Doctor of Philosophy degrees, with emphasis in NUTRITION.
+The combination of these respective areas within a single department facilitates integrative studies addressing normal and clinical nutrition, food and health issues.
+The department emphasizes the integration of knowledge from various fields for the purpose of understanding and developing professional skills for careers in higher education and government, as well as food, healthcare, and industries.